gmorenz/touchpad-draw/Readme.md

 A simple program to allow the drawing of pictures on a touchpad.

 This software is not in any way 'good', it is a quick tool made for my own use, I'm only really publishing it because (I at least) couldn't find another tool to do the same task.
-It is linux only, well it might work on BSDs such as OSX, but I would be surprised.
+It is linux only (it might work on BSDs such as OSX, but I would be surprised).
 Even on linux, it might not work without adaptation if the touchpad drivers function in a slightly different way, or something like that.

 ## Installation:

-Install rust (nightly, we use some unstable features), and cargo, run `cargo build`, the executable will be `target/debug/touchpad-draw`, requires SDL2 to compile (and run).
+Requires rust (nightly), cargo (should come with rust), and SDL2.
+Run `cargo build` to compile.
+The excecutable will be `target/debug/touchpad-draw`.

 ## Usage: